 AmazonBasics Holster Camera Case

 The Amazon Basics Holster Camera Case is the perfect companion for your casual photo walks, thanks to its reduced size.
 It can hold a DSLR camera with a medium lens attached (up to 110mm).
 The outer bags can carry SD cards, polarizers, wipes, and other small accessories.
-There are nicer options available, but this one gets the job done perfectly at just $15.99.
+There are nicer options available, but this one gets the job done perfectly for very cheap.

 Think Tank Photo Airport Essentials Backpack

 Think Tank is synonymous with quality and widely trusted in the photography community.
 The Photo Airport Essentials Backpack is great as a full camera equipment transportation and storage solution.
 The main area features space and dividers to fit multiple cameras, lenses, and flashes.
 In addition, there are compartments for laptops, tablets, accessories, and more.
 It’s also made to meet most international carry-on requirements, so you can keep it close to you when traveling.

 Photography is all about capturing light, but sometimes there isn’t enough of it.
 Learning to use artificial lighting to your advantage is important.
 The trick is to make it look as natural as possible.
 Diffusing is key, as it makes light softer and stops shadows from becoming too harsh.
 This is why studio photographers prefer using large lights with multiple diffusing layers.
 These are usually recommended for controlled environments, though.

 Event photographers tend to rely more on small LED panels and flashes, as they need to stay mobile, and more often shoot in dark conditions and odd lighting.
 If you are shooting outdoors, something like a reflector might do the trick.
 These are cheap and simply use redirected ambient light to illuminate the subject.